-The Internal Audit function is guided by a Board-approved Internal Audit Charter and adopts a risk-based, process-focused audit approach aligned with professional standards and SEC's 2009 Revised Code of Corporate Governance.
+The Internal Audit function is guided by a Board-approved Internal Audit Charter and adopts a risk-based, process-focused audit approach in accordance with International Auditing Standards and SEC's 2009 Revised Code of Corporate Governance.
 It functionally reports directly and has unrestricted access to the Audit Committee.
-The Internal Audit provides Management and the Audit Committee with independent and objective assurance and advisory services of the Company's business processes, controls, compliance and effectiveness of its risk management practices.
+The Internal Audit provides Management and the Audit Committee with independent and objective assurance and advisory services of the Company's business processes, controls and risk management practices.
 The Internal Audit Manager annually attests that a robust internal audit, control and compliance system are in place and effective.